NaviNet-OSS/ImageFeeder/README.md

+# ImageFeeder

-# Directory watcher and image uploader for use with Applitools Eyes
+Directory watcher and image uploader for use with Applitools Eyes

 ## Introduction